eclipse-emfcloud/emfcloud-website-source/content/documentation/gettingStarted/content.md

 ## Langium-Based DSL Approach

-Tailored for projects that benefit from advanced textual DSL support with integrated Language Server Protocol (LSP) features.
-This approach excels in delivering a rich editing experience with enhanced language tooling.
+Tailored for projects that benefit from advanced textual DSL support with integrated Language Server Protocol (LSP) features, scaleable cross-reference and workspace indexing support.
+This approach excels in delivering a modeling solution for large interconnected models that are spread across many files, with full control over the underlying textual format.

 → Check out the [CrossModel Demo](https://github.com/CrossBreezeNL/crossmodel) to see this approach in action.